-North Yorkshire County Council has created the Buy Local website to enable North Yorkshire businesses and tradespeople who can work under COVID-19 restrictions to share what they offer with customers who need their services.
+North Yorkshire County Council has created the Buy Local website to enable North Yorkshire businesses and tradespeople who can work in a COVID-19 safe way to share what they offer with customers who need their services.
 Visit the Buy Local business directory to find local businesses who have adapted their services during the Coronavirus pandemic.
 There are many advantages to buying local so please use these businesses – your custom is always a lifeline to small local businesses especially as restrictions relax.

 Looking to the future

 As restrictions ease more people will be looking to access the Howardian Hills to re-connect with local nature and wildlife.
 If you want to share any images of wildlife you can do this on Twitter using the hashtag #wildhowardian

 Please stay safe and remember HANDS, FACE, SPACE.